Skip to main content

 Active Transportation

 Active Transportation describes all human-powered forms of travel, such as walking and cycling.
 The Active Transportation Program was moved to the Multimodal Division in Fall 2021.
-This move to Multimodal allows for better coordination between alternative transportation modes and enhances active transportation opportunities in Oklahoma.
-Multimodal works closely with transit providers and Councils of Governments to fully understand the potential barriers that active transportation users face.
-The following are the Department’s Active Transportation priorities:
+This allows for better coordination between alternative transportation modes and enhances active transportation opportunities in Oklahoma.

-Accomplishments for active transportation include the designation of Route 66/SH 66 as a United States Bicycle Route and the first ever Oklahoma statewide Active Transportation Plan.
-This plan has received public review and comments, and will be completed soon.
+Accomplishments for active transportation include the designation of Route 66/SH 66 as a United States Bicycle Route and the first ever Oklahoma statewide Active Transportation Plan that was completed in 2024.

-Ongoing efforts include working in cooperation with local governments to enhance bicycle and pedestrian facilities.
-In general, funding for these bicycle and pedestrian improvements is from a combination of federal, local and private and/or non-profit sources.
+Ongoing ODOT Active Transportation efforts include working in cooperation with local governments to enhance bicycle and pedestrian facilities.
+Generally, funding for these bicycle and pedestrian improvements is from a combination of federal, local and private and/or non-profit sources.
 Bicycle and pedestrian facilities throughout Oklahoma consist of multi-use trails, bicycle routes, and sidewalks.
 The planning and implementation of bicycle and pedestrian improvements are typically completed at the local government level, and/or through a Metropolitan Planning Organization (MPO).

 Back to Top